 These fast healthy dinner recipes are almost without exception low GI meals.
-They won't be fattening seen in the context of the whole meal; it's my desire that you can eat and enjoy your food without being constantly worrying about calories or, worse still, becoming a health food neurotic.
+They won't be fattening seen in the context of the whole meal; it is my desire that we should be able to eat and enjoy our nosh without being constantly worried about calories or, worse still, becoming neurotic about food.

 How much you eat is certainly a factor, but far more important is the quality of the foods.
 Don't avoid fats, they are essential for your brain and nerve conduction, but do try to stick to the healthy ones.